CausticD/crontab-ui/README.md

 Forked from: https://github.com/alseambusher/crontab-ui

+Disclaimer:

+I am no JavaScript / NodeJS developer.
+I had a need for something like this and thought I would see if I could fix some issues with alseambusher's original.
+Just playing around, making changes that suit me and learning whilst at it!

 My Changes:

 - When autosave is enabled, don't show the Save and Load buttons in the UI.
 When this mode is on, it seems a little pointless and rather confusing to show them.